Romenojha1/Romenojha1/README.md

 ## About

 The Web Music Player project aims to provide a straightforward interface for playing music files on the web.
-It allows users to play music for free and ad free . it wlll the first project it will enhance in future using latest technolgy.
+It allows users to play music for free and ad free .
+It wlll the first project it will enhance in future using latest technolgy.

 ## Usage